bhuvangolhar/Data-Structures-and-Algorithms/Loops/for.each_loop.md

-**Definition:*
+**Definition:**

-The **for-each loop**, also known as the **enhanced for loop**, is a simplified version of the traditional `for` loop introduced in *Java 5 (JDK 1.5)*.
-It is mainly used for iterating through arrays or collections (like ArrayList, HashSet, etc.) without the need for an explicit counter or index variable.
-The for-each loop makes code **cleaner, safer & more readable**, especially when you just want to access each element in a collection rather than modify its structure.
+The **for-each loop**, also known as the **enhanced for loop**, is a simplified version of the traditional `for` loop introduced in `Java 5 (JDK 1.5)`.
+It is mainly used for iterating through arrays or collections (like ArrayList, HashSet etc.) without the need for an explicit counter or index variable.
+The for-each loop makes code *cleaner, safer & more readable*, especially when you just want to access each element in a collection rather than modify its structure.

 **Syntax:**